yigitgungor/GlowSense/README.md

   Raspberry Pi Zero W
   RGB LED strip connected via GPIO
-  Ensure your Raspberry Pi has internet access and Wi-Fi setup for communication with the Tesla Model 3.
+  Ensure your Raspberry Pi has internet access and Wi-Fi setup for communication with the Commander 2 on a Tesla Model 3.

 3. **Install dependencies**:
   GlowSense requires Python 3 and some libraries: